 The efficacy of interactive, motion capture-based rehabilitation on functional outcomes in an inpatient stroke population: a randomized controlled trial

-Cannel, J, Jovic, E, Rathjen, A, Lane, K, Tyson, AM, Callisaya, ML, Smith, ST, Ahuja, KDK & Bird, ML in press, 'The efficacy of interactive, motion capture-based rehabilitation on functional outcomes in an inpatient stroke population: a randomized controlled trial', Clinical Rehabilitation, vol. 32, no. 2, pp. 191-200.
+Cannel, J, Jovic, E, Rathjen, A, Lane, K, Tyson, AM, Callisaya, ML, Smith, ST, Ahuja, KDK & Bird, ML 2018, 'The efficacy of interactive, motion capture-based rehabilitation on functional outcomes in an inpatient stroke population: a randomized controlled trial', Clinical Rehabilitation, vol. 32, no. 2, pp. 191-200.

 Published version available from:

 Objective: To compare the efficacy of novel interactive, motion capture-rehabilitation software to usual care stroke rehabilitation on physical function.

 Setting: Two subacute hospital rehabilitation units in Australia.

 Participants: In all, 73 people less than six months after stroke with reduced mobility and clinician determined capacity to improve.

 Interventions: Both groups received functional retraining and individualized programs for up to an hour, on weekdays for 8–40 sessions (dose matched).
 For the intervention group, this individualized program used motivating virtual reality rehabilitation and novel gesture controlled interactive motion capture software.
 For usual care, the individualized program was delivered in a group class on one unit and by rehabilitation assistant 1:1 on the other.